-Exchange differences arising on translation are credited to or charged against income except for those arising on equity loans that are denominated in the functional currency of either party involved.
+Exchange differences arising on translation are recognised in profit or loss except for those arising on equity loans that are denominated in the functional currency of either party involved.
 In those instances, the exchange differences are taken directly to equity as part of the foreign currency translation reserve.